NEWS

 Thursday, Mar 12 from 10:30 am to 4:30 pm

-As with the first CoNNECT day we a looking to bring together practitioners, educators and researchers, and those involved in supporting, developing and providing chaplaincy and pastoral care across different contexts.
+As with the first CoNNECT day, we are looking to bring together practitioners, educators, researchers, and those involved in supporting, developing, and providing chaplaincy and pastoral care across different contexts.
 The day is aimed at all those who are interested in understanding chaplaincy, developing practice across different contexts, and supporting chaplains through participatory research.

 Chaplaincy is at heart relational.
-The day will share details of a Case Study project from the Netherland and the idea of ‘living human encounters’ which emerged from it.
-As a way of connecting our stories there will be opportunity to share and reflection on pastoral encounters getting a taste of case study research.
+The day will share details of a Case Study project from the Netherlands and the idea of ‘living human encounters’ which emerged from it.
+As a way of connecting our stories, there will be an opportunity to share and reflect on pastoral encounters, offering a taste of case study research.

-Alongside Sarah Lane-Cawte, Mark Newitt and Bob Wilson we are delighted that Andrew Todd will be helping us facilitating the day.
+Alongside Sarah Lane Cawte, Mark Newitt and Bob Wilson, we are delighted that Andrew Todd will help us facilitate the day.
 Andrew is Director of the Professional Doctorate in Practical Theology and Senior Lecturer at Anglia Ruskin University and the Cambridge Theological Federation.
-Andrew brings a wealth of experience having previously coordinated the Centre for Contemporary Spirituality at Sarum College and, prior to that, set up and ran the Cardiff Centre for Chaplaincy Studies.
-Andrew is a practical theologian and ethnographer and has researched and published on chaplaincy and related issues of religion in public life.
+Andrew brings a wealth of experience, having previously coordinated the Centre for Contemporary Spirituality at Sarum College and, prior to that, he set up and ran the Cardiff Centre for Chaplaincy Studies.
+Andrew is a practical theologian and ethnographer who has researched and published on chaplaincy and related issues in religion and public life.

 Nourishing Roots with Catherine Todd – ‘Silence Inside’